 - Parents can add children up to age 26 to their plans.

 - Insurance companies can't drop people if they get sick.
 They also can't put a ceiling on lifetime coverage.

 - They can't deny coverage to those with pre-existing conditions.

-- They must cover 100 percent of wellness and pregnancy exams.
+- They must cover wellness and pregnancy exams.

-- Companies must spend at least 80 percent of premiums on medical services, or rebate the rest back to policyholders.
+- Companies must spend at least 80% of premiums on medical services, or rebate the rest back to policyholders.
 They must submit justification for rate hikes to states for approval.

 Title II.
 The Role of Public Programs

-In 2014, the Act extended Medicaid coverage to anyone whose income is below 138 percent of the federal poverty level.
+Starting in 2014, the Act extended Medicaid coverage to anyone whose income is below 138% of the federal poverty level.
 It also allowed states to cover low-income adults without children.
-The federal government will pay 100 percent until 2017, and the states will have to chip in 10 percent of the program's cost after that.
-Five states have already taken advantage of a pilot program, adding 500,000 families to Medicaid.
+The federal government paid 100% until 2017.
+After that, the federal government reduced assistance and states that expanded Medicaid received more assistance than states that didn't.

 Title III.
 Improving the Quality and Efficiency of Health Care

-The Act closes the gap in prescription drug coverage, known as the doughnut hole, in Medicare Part D. In 2010, seniors received $250.
-In 2011, they got a 50 percent discount on brand-name prescription drugs and 7 percent on generic drugs.
-By 2020, it eliminates the doughnut hole.
+The Act closes the gap in prescription drug coverage, known as the doughnut hole, in Medicare Part D. In 2011, Medicare beneficiaries got a 50% discount on brand-name prescription drugs during the coverage gap.
+In 2020, the discount is 75%.
 The Act also provides wellness and preventive care visits for those on Medicare for free.